oriolgual/reefpoints/source/posts/2015-09-18-ember-best-practices-how-to-avoid-leaking-state.md

 published: true
 ---

+At DockYard, we spend our days writing code with Ember, from building web apps, to creating and maintaining addons, and contributing back to the Ember ecosystem.
+We hope to share some of the experience we've gathered along the way through a series of blog posts that will focus on idiomatic Ember practices, patterns, anti-patterns, and common pitfalls.
+This is the first in that series, so let's start by going back to the basics with `Ember.Object`.

 `Ember.Object` is one of the first things we learn as Ember developers, and to no surprise.
-Pretty much every object we work with in Ember, whether it's a route, component, model, or service, extends from `Ember.Object`.
+Pretty much every object we work with in Ember, whether it's a route, component, model, or service, [extends from Ember.Object](http://emberjs.jsbin.com/boqapo).
 But every now and then, I see it used incorrectly, like this:

 ```js
 export default Ember.Component.extend({